UK Stewardship Code

 The Joint Forum on Actuarial Regulation (‘JFAR’) was established in 2013 and comprises the Financial Reporting Council, the Institute and Faculty of Actuaries, the Financial Conduct Authority, the Pensions Regulator and the Prudential Regulation Authority.
 The JFAR is a unique collaboration between regulators to co-ordinate, within the context of its members’ objectives, the identification and analysis of public interest risks to which actuarial work is relevant.

-In December 2016, the JFAR published its first annual update to the risk perspective (PDF).
+In December 2016, the JFAR published its first annual update (PDF).

 During 2016 the JFAR undertook the following reviews: